Ndoni-Nkosi/YouTube_API/README.md

 ## Executive Summary

-FSWG was established in 2017 and started gaining traction in 2019 when she started uploading Big Brother review videos, then finally peaked in the year 2020. <br/>
+FSWG was established in 2017 and began gaining traction in 2019 with the release of Big Brother review videos, resulting in the channel peaking in 2020 <br/>
 Glory's audience engages more on Big Brother Naija (BBN) seasons compared to Big Brother Mzansi (BBM) seasons - TRY ADDING A METRIC <br/>
-The titles of her videos help her gain traffic to her channel, which improves her viewCount.<br/>
+The titles of her videos help her attract traffic to her channel, which improves her view counts.<br/>
-There is a drop in views for BBN review videos over the years which could be a huge concern for Glory's channel in future.<br/>
+However, there has been a noticeable decline in views for BBN review videos over the years, which raises concerns about the future performance of Glory's channel.<br/>
-The overall channel performs well during the two Big Brother seasons (South Africa and Nigeria).
-These Key Performance Indicators are discussed further in the report; and key improvement areas for the continuation of the channel are discussed as well. <br/>
+Overall, the channel performs well during both Big Brother seasons (South Africa and Nigeria).
+These Key Performance Indicators are discussed further in the report, along with key improvement areas to ensure the sustainability of the channel. <br/>

-Below is an overview of the Power BI dashboard and additional graphs are included in the report. <br/>
+Below is an overview of the Power BI dashboard, and supplementary graphs are included in the report. <br/>

 <img width="1316" height="737" alt="image" src="https://github.com/user-attachments/assets/acd9138e-d91d-4256-82f7-b434469c32df" />